zaru/webpush/README.md

 });
 ```

+Note: If you will not be sending VAPID details, then there is no need generate VAPID
+keys, and the `applicationServerKey` parameter may be omitted from the
+`pushManager.subscribe` call.

 ### Triggering a web push notification

 Hook into an client-side or backend event in your app to deliver a push message.
 The server must be made aware of the `subscription`.
 In the example below, we send the JSON generated subscription object to our backend at the "/push" endpoint with a message.